hzqst/MetaHookSv/README.md

 3. Per-Object Shadow. (each object render it's own shadow mapping just like how source engine does this.)

+4. Screen Space Ambient Occlusion (SSAO) using horizon-based ambient occlusion (HBAO). the implementation is taken from nvidia.

 #### Console Vars

 r_hdr 1 / 0 : to enable / disable HDR(high-dynamic-range) post-processor.